athena-ceo/trusted-service/README.md

 - If you are not receiving the emails as you would expect, check `send_email` in tab `email_configuration` of the Excel Configuration File
+- If you get an empty page on the test client, make sure the left-hand side panel is open